Allianz - Travel

 • Gather the documents you need.
 These include your U.S. passports or active military ID card, original or certified copies of birth certificates, and evidence that any previous marriages were legally terminated.
 If you're a woman and your marriage ended in the last 300 days, you must present medical evidence that you're not pregnant to the local Italian district attorney's office, which will give you a waiver.

-• Have your birth certificate and divorce documents translated into Italian, and also send them to the Secretary of State in the state where the documents were issued to be authenticated with an Apostille stamp.
+• Have your birth certificate and divorce documents translated into Italian, and also send them to the Secretary of State in the state where the documents were issued to be authenticated with an apostille stamp.
 Don't do this too far in advance, because Italian law says these documents are valid only for six months from the date of issue.

 • Before you leave the United States, if possible, go to the nearest Italian consulate to obtain an "Atto Notorio," a statement which declares there's no legal obstacle to your marriage.
-You need two witnesses to accompany you; they must know you, but they can't be family members.
+You need two witnesses to accompany you; they must know you, but they can't be current or future family members.
 This document can be obtained in Italy, but you'll face long delays and may have to hire an interpreter.

 • Legalize your "Dichiarazione" by purchasing a special revenue stamp from a tobacco shop and presenting the document to the Legalization Office of the local prefettura.

-• Don't give up yet.
+• Exhausted?
+Don't give up yet.
 Remember, you're getting married in Italy!
 One day you can tell this story to your grandchildren.

 • Bring all your precious documents to the Marriage Office of the city where you'd like to get married.
 There you must make a "Declaration of Intention to Marry" before the registrar.

 • Schedule your civil ceremony, which will be performed by the mayor or one of his deputies.
 You'll need an interpreter if you don't speak Italian.
-A Roman Catholic religious ceremony requires additional documentation, including baptismal and confirmation records.
-To plan a religious wedding in Italy, consult the local priest for guidance.
+You’ll also need to pay a fee to rent the marriage hall, ranging from €500 to €9,200.

 Whether you plan to get married overseas or in the U.S., don't forget to protect yourself and your soon-to-be spouse with travel insurance.
 We’ll help make sure your married life gets off to a great start, even if you run into a few travel hiccups on the way.